balins/balins.github.io/about.md

 On the personal side, I enjoy watching good movies and playing video games (especially those story-driven!).
-I love listening to podcasts about other countries, cultures (especially the Eastern) and events that take place all around the world.
+I love listening to podcasts about other countries, cultures (mainly the Eastern) and events that take place all around the world.

 # the blog